 - Don’t ever give liquid Benadryl.
 You might assume that because it’s made for children, it’s safe.
 But you’d be wrong.
 It’s full of harmful chemical ingredients and dyes.

 - Always read the ingredients of the product you buy.
-Some formulas contain Xylitol, which is deadly to dogs.
+Don’t buy formulas that contain Xylitol, which is deadly to dogs.
 Avoid formulas with dyes.

 - Don’t give it to pregnant or nursing females.

-But hopefully … after reading these risks, you’ve made the right decision.
-And that is to use natural alternatives to Benadryl for your dog.
+But hopefully … after reading these risks, you’ve made the right decision. and that is to use natural alternatives to Benadryl for you dog.

 So … here are some conditions people use Benadryl for … and natural options you can use instead.